 - picking up your child if she’s out at night

-- withdrawing, adjusting or closely monitoring your child’s allowance or pocket money.
+- withdrawing, adjusting or closely monitoring your child’s pocket money.

 You can be a role model

 for your child in your behaviour and attitudes towards alcohol and other drugs.
-You can also influence your child by supervising and monitoring his use of and exposure to alcohol and other drugs, be responsible in your own use of alcohol and other drugs, stay connected
+You can also influence your child by supervising and monitoring his use of and exposure to alcohol and other drugs, being responsible in your own use of alcohol and other drugs, staying connected

-with your child, and manage your child’s behaviour
+with your child, and managing your child’s behaviour

 in a positive way.